-I = 8 inches/12 hours = 0.67 inches per hour
+$$I = 2.5$$ inches per hour / $10 = 0.25$ inches per hour

-This infiltration rate (0.67 inches per hour) is considered the "Design Infiltration Rate," and is used to size the rain garden.
+This infiltration rate (0.25 inches per hour) is considered the "Design Infiltration Rate," and is used to size the pervious pavement patio.

 E. Overflows

 Each flow control infiltration facility shall provide emergency surface storage at least 10% of the 100-year, 24-hour design storm volume, with a minimum depth of 0.5, on the site prior to discharging runoff to a safe overflow route.
 The overflow route shall have the capacity for the 100-year, 24-hour flow in the event of system failure.
 The surface storage is intended to make the owner aware of a problem with the infiltration system.
 Overflows shall be routed to the municipal storm drainage system if surface dispersion cannot be provided, or in accordance with Section D4-02 if routing to the municipal storm drainage system is not feasible.
 The overflow route must be contained on the owner's property, and shall be shown on the plan.